mikecm1/empyr.com/publishers.md

   description: Launch an innovative new revenue stream from offline commerce with
     total control of the user experience.
   icon: "/uploads/2019/05/icon-place.svg"
-- description: Delight your users with 1000s of local offers out-of-the-box, with great brands joining all the time.
+- description: Delight your users with 1000s of local offers out-of-the-box, from local restaurants to national brands.
   icon: "/uploads/2019/05/icon-place.svg"
   heading: Offer content ready to go
 - heading: Complete creative control
-  description: Every time your users earn a reward, you generate revenue.
+  description: When your users earn rewards, you generate revenue.
 Customers
     are happier, and so is your bottom line.
   icon: "/uploads/2019/05/icon-place.svg"
 all_features_headline: 93% of purchases are made offline.
 Get a piece of the pie.